KennethGHansen/Nucleo-F446RE_X-Nucleo-GFX01M2/README.md

 ---

+## Contributions
+Pull requests and improvements are welcome.

+---

 ## Acknowledgements
-Thanks to the ST community, the X‑NUCLEO‑GFX01M2 hardware documentation, and the open‑source embedded graphics community
+Thanks to the ST community, the X‑NUCLEO‑GFX01M2 hardware documentation, and the open‑source embedded graphics community.

 ---